Mrs. Lowry, Speech

 Degrees *University of Alabama College of Communication and Information Sciences **Bachelor of Arts 2008 *University of Alabama College of Communicative Disorders **Master of Science 2012 Certifications & Licensures *Certificate of Clinical Competence (CCC) issued by the American Speech-Language and Hearing Association *Licensed by Alabama Board of Examiners in Speech-Language Pathology (ABESPA) *State of Alabama Class A Teaching Certificate

 My name is Jessica Lowry and I am East Elementary's Speech-Language Pathologist.
-I help children across all grades improve their language/ social skills, articulation of speech, verbal fluency (stuttering), and numerous other communication skills that have a negative educational impact.
-This is my sixth year in the Cullman City School System.
-I am based at East Elementary; however, I love visiting all my off-campus students in many of Cullman City's preschools and private schools, along with following my East kids to CMS and CHS, as needed.
-Please contact me with any concerns or questions.
+I help children across all grades improve their language/ social skills, articulation of speech, verbal fluency (stuttering), and numerous other communication skills that can impact their educational success.
+I have been working in the Cullman City School System since August 2013.
+I am based at East Elementary; however, I follow my East kids to CMS and CHS, as needed.
+I have been married to my husband, Trent, since 2013 and we have three children, Parks, Eleanor, and Samuel.
+During the 2020/21 school year, I took a leave of absence to focus on my new baby boy and now I am ready to come back to nurture and love on my East "babies".
+Please contact me at firstname.lastname@example.org with any concerns or questions.

 Anyone can make a referral for special education (yes, speech falls under the special education umbrella) at anytime throughout the year.
 However, I encourage you to first talk to your child's classroom teacher to see if he or she is noticing the same things in the classroom that you are noticing at home.
 If your child's teacher has noticed some issues, ask if and how these difficulties are affecting your child in the classroom.
 The teacher, or you and teacher, can then come and talk to me about your concerns.
 After reviewing these concerns and developmental expectations for your child, we might then decide whether to pursue a referral for special education or if it might be more appropriate for your child to enter a pre-referral intervention program (RtI).
 This program can be conducted for up to 12 weeks during which progress will be measured and reported to you and the classroom teacher.
 If the child's skills are able to "catch up," the program will be discontinued and no further intervention will be needed.
 If little or no progress is made, we (as a group) can then determine if a referral for special education is warranted.
 These steps are only my suggestion and should not prevent you or the classroom teacher from making a referral for special education if you feel the child needs it.